 In the age of the customer, loyalty is no longer a passive outcome of satisfaction.
 It’s an active pursuit that requires a deep understanding of customer needs, motivations, and emotions.
 By challenging the traditional norms and embracing a more proactive, relationship-centric approach, we can cultivate genuine loyalty that drives sustainable growth and strengthens our brands for years to come.

-This article was written by guest contributor Brett Frazer, Group Manager of QuickBooks Live at Intuit.
+This article was written by guest contributor Brett Frazer, Customer Experience Expert.
 Brett is a customer and employee experience executive with 18+ years in customer experience success, leading teams and organizations delivering world-class operations.